 The arrival of Autumn sees the start of the annual cycle for negotiating and setting quotas for fish stocks.
 This process will determine how much fish the Scottish fleet can catch in 2019.
-To shed some light on the process, SPICe will be publishing a blog post for each of the three main stages involved, focussing on key stocks important to the Scottish fleet.
+To shed some light on the process, SPICe will be publishing a series of blogs explaining the process, focussing on key stocks important to the Scottish fleet.
 These steps are summarised in the image below.
 This post begins with the role of scientific advice.

 Who provides scientific advice and why?